-Anne Butler Montgomery has worked as a television sportscaster, newspaper and magazine writer, teacher, amateur baseball umpire, and high school football referee.
+Anne Butler Montgomery has worked as a television sportscaster, newspaper and magazine writer, teacher, and amateur sports official.
 Her first TV job came at WRBL‐TV in Columbus, Georgia, and led to positions at WROC‐TV in Rochester, New York, KTSP‐TV in Phoenix, Arizona, and ESPN in Bristol, Connecticut, where she anchored the Emmy and ACE award‐winning SportsCenter.
 She finished her on‐camera broadcasting career with a two‐year stint as the studio host for the NBA’s Phoenix Suns.
 Montgomery was a freelance and/or staff reporter for six publications, writing sports, features, movie reviews, and archeological pieces.
-Her novels include Wild Horses on the Salt, The Scent of Rain, and A Light in the Desert.
-Montgomery taught high school journalism for 20 years and is a foster mom to three sons.
-When she can, she indulges in her passions: rock collecting, scuba diving, and playing her guitar.
+Her novels include The Castle, A Light in the Desert, Wild Horses on the Salt, The Scent of Rain, and Wolf Catcher.
+Montgomery teaches sports reporting at Arizona State University’s Walter Cronkite School of Journalism and Mass Communication and taught high school journalism for 20 years.
+She was an amateur sports official for four decades, a time during which she called baseball, ice hockey, soccer, and basketball games and served as a high school football referee and crew chief.
+Montgomery is a foster mom to three sons.
+When she can, she indulges in her passions: rock collecting, scuba diving, musical theater, and playing her guitar.

 Her website is http://annemontgomerywriter.com/